-- 3. Regular employees who are successful applicants for the position of Supervisor/Crossing Guard shall be subject to the terms and conditions as listed in this Letter of Understanding if the employer permits employees to hold more than one job. - 4.
-It is recognized that teachers and administrative officers may also provide supervision pursuant to the School Act.
-This Letter of Understanding is not applicable to teachers. - 5.
-Employees shall not be paid overtime as a result of work performed by them as Supervisors or Crossing Guards.
+- 4) It is recognized that teachers and administrative officers may also provide supervision pursuant to the School Act.
+This Letter of Understanding is not applicable to teachers. - 5) Employees shall not be paid overtime as a result of work performed by them as Supervisors or Crossing Guards.